p-apangg/Pascal-Compiler/README.md

 # **Pascal Compiler**

+Pascal compiler translates programs written in the Pascal programming language into low-level language (CASL-II).
 The work are seperated into 4 subparts: lexer, parser, checker and compiler.
 The code is in src folder and reports in japanese language are in report folder.

 **1. Lexer**